 Thin Black Floating Eyeliner

-Celebrity makeup artist Patrick Ta might be best known for creating seemingly-filtered complexions, beautifully blushed cheeks, and perfectly-lined red pouts, but he has a way with floating eyeliner, too.
+Celebrity makeup artist Patrick Ta might be best known for creating seemingly filtered complexions, beautifully blushed cheeks, and perfectly lined red pouts, but he has a way with floating eyeliner, too.
 Case in point: This double-lined floating number on Dixie D'Amelio.
 If you look closely, you'll even see tiny silver studs.
 The trick to getting gems to stay put all night long?
 It's as simple as a good lash glue.

 Electric Teal Floating Eyeliner

-Leave it to Lizzo to show us how the floating eyeliner trend is done!
-Here, celebrity makeup artist Alexx Mayo accented a double-flicked wing with a thick, metallic teal accent that, quite frankly, we can't take our eyes off of.
+Leave it to Lizzo to show us how the floating eyeliner trend is done.
+Here, celebrity makeup artist Alexx Mayo accented a double-flicked wing with a thick, metallic teal accent that, quite frankly, we can't stop thinking about.
 If you ask us, this is the perfect floating eyeliner look for a concert, party, or just solely to have fun with your makeup.
 Urban Decay's 24/7 Glide-On Waterproof Eyeliner Pencil ($23) in Deep End is the perfect color to achieve this look.